Johnny O'Keefe: Early life

 O'Keefe was born in the eastern Sydney suburb of Bondi Junction on 19 January 1935.
-He was the second of three children of Raymond Moran O'Keefe and Thelma Edna Kennedy.
+He was the second of three children of Raymond Moran O'Keefe and Thelma Edna Kennedy who both were of Irish descent.
 He was raised as a Catholic and attended the local Catholic primary school, followed by secondary schooling at Waverley College in nearby Waverley.

 He had a solid musical background and listened to the radio almost constantly at home although he did not often sing around the house.
 His parents were both good singers.
 His mother was an excellent pianist and his father occasionally played in a jazz band.
 O'Keefe made his stage debut at the age of four when he played the role of "Dopey" in the Waverley College production of Snow White and the Seven Dwarfs.
 Being unable to read or memorise the script, O'Keefe improvised his part.

 The young O'Keefe was intelligent and perceptive, with a great sense of humour, although his school grades fluctuated due to his misbehaviour and the fact that he was easily distracted.
 Sydney radio personality Gary O'Callaghan, who was a classmate, later recalled that O'Keefe was often in trouble.
 During his time at high school, he joined the school cadets, where he made good progress learning trumpet, and he reluctantly sang solo in the school choir.
 He was a keen swimmer, surfer and sailor and often sailed with the Vaucluse Juniors sailing club.

 He matriculated in 1951, gaining an 'A' in French and a 'B' in English, mathematics, physics and economics.
 In 1952, he enrolled in a part-time economics degrees course at the University of Sydney, but soon abandoned it and enrolled in a short course at the College of Retailing in Sydney, after which he went to work in his father's furniture store in Pitt Street, Sydney.

 He had already begun performing at dances and 'socials' while at high school, but his interest in music blossomed after he left school.
 A strong early musical influence was the American singer Johnnie Ray, who toured Australia to great acclaim in the 1950s and O'Keefe began his singing career as a Ray impersonator.
 During this period he met and became good friends with Alan Dale, also an aspiring singer, who was then employed at the O'Keefe's furniture business.

 In December 1952, Dale and O'Keefe were called up for National Service.
 Dale went into the Army and O'Keefe went into the Royal Australian Air Force.
 He was stationed at Richmond, approximately 50 kilometres (31 miles) north-west of Sydney and served his six-month period in two blocks, from December–February 1952 and December–February 1953.